go-generalize/api_gen/docs/client_en.md

 The library will generated in the current working directory.

 The library uses TypeScript+fetch API
+**CAUTION: If you specify the tag of `json: "-"`, struct2ts used internally is excluded from the class generation target.**

+### About develop

+To support browsers that do not support fetch, use [Polyfill](https://github.com/github/fetch).
+When introducing eslint etc., it is recommended to add automatic generation to ignore.

+### About generate

 In [templates,](../templates) the library can be generated with `make generate` in [templates/frontend.](../templates/frontend)